luckysmg/flutter_swipe_action_cell/README.md

 If you don't want any animation,just don't call it and update your data and UI with setState()

 If you want some animation:
-- hander(true) : Means this row will be deleted(You should call setState after it)
+- handler(true) : Means this row will be deleted(You should call setState after it)

 - await handler(true) : Means that you will await the animation to complete(you should call setState after it so that you will get an animation)